Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

-We take a moment here to describe in detail the reasoning behind this form for $v_u(x,t)$.
-First, it is assumed that there is some biological reason for the inclusion of a time delay, which in our case is motivated by an explicit memory driven movement mechanism and a reference to previous experiences.
-More precisely, we assume that the cognitive map (in this case, the population density $u(x,t)$) at a time $t$ has contribution from itself at all previous times $s<t$, but not all previous times are equally as important.
-The choice in temporal kernel $\mathcal{G}(\cdot)$ then describes the weighting given to previous times, similar to how the perceptual kernel $g(\cdot)$ describes the weighting given to distant locations.
-One may even choose $\mathcal{G} = \d (t-\tau)$ for some $\tau>0$, for example, if one assumes that the population density exactly $\tau$ time units ago is most important.
+{We first describe the motivation for this form}. {I}t is assumed that there is some biological reason for the inclusion of a time delay, which in our case is motivated by an explicit memory-driven movement mechanism and a reference to previous experiences.
+More precisely, we assume that the cognitive map (in this case, the population density $u(x,t)$) at a time $t$ has contribution from itself at all previous times $s<t$, but not all previous times are equally important.
+The choice in temporal kernel $\mathcal{G}(\cdot)$ then describes the weighting given to previous times, similar to how the perceptual kernel $g(\cdot)$ describes the weighting given to {different} locations.
+One may even choose $\mathcal{G} = \d (t-\tau)$, $\tau>0$, if one assumes that the population density exactly $\tau$ time units ago is most important.
 In order to determine the contribution from all previous times, we then multiply the density $u(x,\cdot)$ at time $s$ by the weight function at this time, which is $\mathcal{G} (t-s)$ since it is $t-s$ time units ago.
 Then, the integration over space is meant to capture perceptual influences.
-Different from previous examples, the perception kernel depends on space as well as time, and $G(d_3,x,y,t)$ is chosen to be the fundamental solution to the heat equation with boundary conditions identical to those prescribed in the proposed movement model.
-Such a choice is due to mathematical convenience, but at the cost of biological realism.
+Different from previous examples, the perception kernel depends on space as well as time, and $G(d_3,x,y,t)$ is chosen to be the fundamental solution to the heat equation with boundary conditions identical to those prescribed in the proposed movement model. {Mathematically, the parameter $d_3$ is the diffusion rate of this fundamental solution, which can theoretically be different than the diffusion rate $d_1$ of the species considered.
+Biologically, the parameter $d_3$ can be thought of as a \textit{smearing} of the cognitive map as a result of imperfect recollection of spatial information.} Such a choice is due to mathematical convenience at the cost of biological realism.